-A day of workshops on innovation and technology in subtitling, translation and adaptation
+A day of discussion on innovation and technology in subtitling, translation and adaptation

 Room 349, Third Floor, IMLR, Senate House, London, WC1E 7HU

-Our workshops will consist of a morning and an afternoon session.
-Each session will feature short presentations from a mixture of academic and industry speakers, hands-on activities and Q&A time with participants.
+Our discussions will consist of a morning and an afternoon session, both featuring a mixture of academic and industry speakers.

 We look forward to seeing you there!